Discovering Ice Hockey

 By this time I had already done a little business with the junior development section of the Nottingham club, supplying hockey jerseys and I was keen to extend my business interests with the Steelers.

-To cut a long story short I met up the team’s GM and # 7, Ronnie Wood, we talked business.
+To cut a long story short I met up with the team’s GM and # 7, Ronnie Wood, we talked business.

 From then on I supplied the Steelers with Baseball Hats, Scarves, Tee Shirts, Jackets and Replica Jerseys, even Puzzles.